 How to visit the Gatún Locks

 After visiting the Miraflores visitor centre, we decided to see another side of the canal, and boarded the Panama Canal Railway bound for Colón, located on the Atlantic Ocean.
-The glass-domed train is a two-hour round trip, and the journey to Colón is a picturesque journey along the canal.

-We had no problems while we were there, and I didn’t feel unsafe, but our driver did surreptitiously show us the gun he kept in his glove box (although he wouldn’t tell us if he’d ever had to use it before).
-He also cautioned us against travelling alone, and was very reluctant to drop my friend and me off at the bus stop by ourselves after we’d finished visiting the Panama Canal.
+He also cautioned us against travelling alone, and was very reluctant to drop my female friend and me off at the bus stop by ourselves after we’d finished visiting the Panama Canal.
 While I had my suspicions about his motives, and guessed that he would have preferred to keep us scared so we’d continue to use (and pay for) his services throughout the day, I’m not going to argue with a big guy with a gun.

 Having painted that wonderful picture, I would still strongly urge everyone to visit these locks.
+The train ride there is spectacular and the viewing area is so much quieter than the Miraflores Locks.

 The Gatún Locks – only about 10 minutes by car from the train station – were amazing.
 We were the only people there, and the viewing platform was so close we could almost reach out to touch the vessels inching past, each barely centimetres from touching the sides of the lock.